 Digital forensics and incident response (DFIR)

-Picture this: Your organization’s server starts moonlighting as a poltergeist—files vanish, logins appear from “DefinitelyNotHackersVPN.biz”, and your firewall’s last message was “lol. reboot me.”
+Picture this: Your organisation’s server starts moonlighting as a poltergeist—files vanish, logins appear from “DefinitelyNotHackersVPN.biz”, and your firewall’s last message was “lol. reboot me.”
 Enter DFIR (Digital Forensics & Incident Response), the art of playing cyber-Sherlock while pretending you’re not in a panic.

 Hackers leave trails.
 Your job?
 Follow their digital banana peels (misconfigured logs, that one unpatched server, or Dave’s “password123” experiment).
 It is equal parts archaeology (“Why is there a backdoor from 2012?”) and damage control (“No, CEO, the ransomware probably won’t tweet from your account”).